Eltaurus-Lt/Hello-Saturn/README.md

 Available online on [Wolfram Cloud](https://www.wolframcloud.com/obj/566c07ee-4a30-44ad-8329-c29e07d14e01)

-Enabled in part by a few high-level features of the Wolfram language itself, and in part by a rather aggressive optimisation, favouring concise approximate calculations over exact but longer ones and tailoring the renderer to the selected scene by excluding simulation of any effects not manifested at the specific positions of the objects, the light, and the camera.
+Enabled in part by a few high-level features of the Wolfram language itself, and in part by a rather aggressive optimisation, favouring concise approximate formulae over exact but longer ones and tailoring the renderer to the selected scene by excluding simulation of any effects not manifested at the specific positions of the objects, the light, and the camera.
 A more sensible and rigorous version accompanied by some comments, is available in the project's notebook.

 ## C++